 While I’m a big fan of society, I think that institutions tend to evolve from “useful” to “mandatory”.
 But the Shockwave of the Future washes over old institutions more readily than it does tight-knit groups of individuals.
 So I try to surf that wave.

-- Instead of a company, I cofounded a coöp of independent game designers, Owl & Raven.
+- Instead of a company, I cofounded a coöp of independent game designers, the Owl & Raven Game Design Cooperative, closed after four years and several careers launched and accelerated.

 - Instead of going it alone in game sales, I founded the mutualistic Indie Bazaar to help fellow micropublisher/designers to earn money and fans.